Private Mean Estimation with Person-Level Differential Privacy: Mean Estimation in High Dimensions with Approximate-DP

 \begin{restatable}{theorem}{thmbigt} Let $k > 2$, and let $\cD$ have mean $0$ and $\sigma_k(\cD) \le 1$.
 There exists $t_3 = O\Paren{\sqrt{d}\log^{1/k} m}$ such that, for all $t \ge t_3$,

 \end{restatable}

-In this subsection, we give a proof overview of both \Cref{thm:thmsmallt} and \Cref{thm:thmbigt} which can be combined to prove \Cref{thm:highd-tailbound}.
+In this subsection, we give a proof overview of both \Cref{thm:thmsmallt} and \Cref{thm:thmbigt} (whose combination yields \Cref{thm:highd-tailbound}).
 As we give the overview, we will also develop some high-level lemmas that will be used in both analyses.
 Building on these lemmas, we will give the full proofs of the theorems in the following subsections.

 As notation, we say that a random variable $Z \in \R^d$ has a \textit{$t$-deviation} if $\normt{Z} \ge t$.
 In \Cref{thm:thmsmallt}, we analyze the probability that $X$ has a $t$-deviation for all $\sqrt{d/m} \lesssim t \lesssim \sqrt{d}$ (we call all $t$ in this range \textit{small $t$}).
 In \Cref{thm:thmbigt}, we analyze the probability that $X$ has a $t$-deviation for all $t \gtrsim \sqrt{d}$ (we call all $t$ in this range \textit{large $t$}).
 The analyses of the small-$t$ event and the large-$t$ event closely follow the same blueprint, which we describe in this subsection.